grmlin/gremlinjs-website/src/guides.md

 ### Accessing packages

 The new package is now globally available through the `Gremlin.namespace` property.
-You can also use `Gremlin.ns` if you don't have the time typing all those characters.
+You can also use `Gremlin.ns` if you don't have the time to type all those characters.

 #### Coffeescript